Melissa Bosma

 Schedule is subject to change

-If you have any questions, please don’t hesitate to contact, Prof. Melissa Bosma at melissa.bosma@uta.edu, or Kendal Wohler at kendalbolton14@gmail.com.
+If you have any questions, please don’t hesitate to contact, Prof. Melissa Bosma at melissa.bosma@uta.edu, or Prof. Leslie Massenburg at leslie.massenburg@uta.edu.

 ABOUT THE SOLO CONTEST

-The solo contest is completely optional and is the only part of Double Reed Day that requires any fee.
-The entry fee is $7, for which students will receive written feedback from top artists on their instrument and will be considered for a seven-minute maximum spot on the Closing Recital.
+The solo contest is completely optional and is also free to enter.
+Students will receive written feedback from top artists on their instrument and will be considered for performance on the guest artist masterclass.
 This contest is a great opportunity for all players to refine their audition and performance skills, for Texas high schoolers to prepare for the Texas State Solo and Ensemble Contest, and to have a chance to play in a beautiful recital hall.
-The solo contest is open to students in grades 5-12.
-Collegiate and post-graduate students are not permitted to enter the contest this year.
+The solo contest is open to students in grades 9-12.

 The High School Division

 The High School Division is open to oboists and bassoonists who have not yet graduated high school (9th through 12th grades).
 There will be separate competitions for oboe and bassoon.
-Each first-place winner will receive the option to perform on the Closing Recital, a free lesson with Prof. Bosma or Prof. Massenburg ($75 value), and a $75 gift card to the solo contest sponsor, Bocal Majority!
-The oboe and bassoon runners-up will each receive a half-hour lesson with Prof. Bosma or Prof. Massenburg, and a $50 gift card to Bocal Majority!
-Every contestant will receive personalized feedback from an esteemed panel of double reed artist-teachers.
-This is a great opportunity for soloists preparing for the Texas State Solo & Ensemble Competition!
+Each first-place winner will receive the option to perform on the Guest Artist Masterclass at Double Reed Day, a free one-hour lesson with Prof. Bosma or Prof. Massenburg ($75 value)!
+The oboe and bassoon second and third place finishers will each receive a free half-hour lesson with Prof. Bosma or Prof. Massenburg and the option to perform on the Guest Artist Masterclass at Double Reed Day!
+Every contestant will receive personalized, written feedback from an esteemed panel of double reed artist-teachers.

-*Should you be selected as a 1st or 2nd place winner of your division, you are responsible for contacting Prof. Bosma or Dr. Bennett Cameron to schedule your free lesson.*
+*Should you be selected as a 1st, 2nd, or 3rd place winner of your division, you are responsible for contacting Prof. Bosma or Prof. Massenburg to schedule your free lesson.*

 Registration: Please register for Double Reed Day and the solo contest via the links above.

 About the Solo Contest: The solo contest will be held in the morning prior to the rest of the day’s events.
 You will be assigned a time slot for your audition.
 It is recommended that you arrive 15 minutes before this time to check in, find your audition room, and warm up.
-Please remember that sending your score in advance is required.
-Please email a PDF of the piano score (if using piano) or the solo part (if not using piano) to Event Coordinator Kendal Wohler at kendalbolton14@gmail.com upon registration.
+Please remember that sending your solo part in advance is required.
+Please email the solo part to Prof. Bosma, melissa.bosma@uta.edu upon registration.

 Requirements and recommendations: